Frequently Asked Questions

 » What placements will be I undertaking?
 Do I get to choose what placements I want to do?

-In your first year of the program, you will undertake three four-month placements in core areas of health service management, such as hospital operations, human resources and finance.
+In your first year of the program, you will undertake three four-month placements in core areas of health service management, such as hospital operations, the People and Culture Directorate and Finance..
 These placements have been designed around the essential skill and knowledge areas that we consider important for health managers.

 In your second year, you will complete a six-month placement in the executive unit, which is a fantastic opportunity to get exposure to and work closely with the senior executive team of the organisation.